randumduck/vuln_webservers/README.md

-# vuln_webservers
-Sets up 5 Docker containers with different vulnerable web servers.
-Each web server's homepage will display the hostname, IP address, web server version, and Docker image info.

-Here's a `README.md` file for your script, along with a suggested name for the script file.
+Here's the updated `README.md` file with the correct GitHub URL and script name:

-### Script Name
-You can name the script `setup_vuln_webservers.sh`.

-### README.md
 ```markdown
 # Vulnerable Web Servers Setup Script